Medical Tourism vs. U.S. Healthcare: Cost Comparison 2026

-Why U.S. Healthcare Costs Drive Medical Tourism Growth
+Why Do U.S. Healthcare Costs Drive Medical Tourism Growth?

-U.S. healthcare costs have reached unprecedented levels, creating the primary reason Americans seek medical care abroad.
-We’re spending 17.6% of our entire GDP on healthcare, more than any other developed country.
-That percentage is expected to hit 19.7% by 2032, which means things aren’t getting better anytime soon.
+U.S. healthcare costs drive medical tourism growth because they have reached unprecedented levels.
+We’re spending 18.5% of our GDP in 2025 on healthcare, more than any other developed country.
+That percentage is expected to hit 20.3% by 2033.

-National health spending reached $4.9 trillion in 2023 and forecasts show it hitting $7.7 trillion by 2032.
-Hospitals alone account for 31% of all healthcare spending, and their operational costs keep climbing thanks to workforce shortages, supply chain problems, and inflation hitting everything from surgical gloves to MRI machines.
+National health spending reached $5.6 trillion in 2025 and forecasts show it hitting $8.6 trillion by 2033.
+Hospitals alone account for approximately 32% of all healthcare spending, and their operational costs keep climbing thanks to workforce shortages, supply chain problems, and inflation hitting everything from surgical gloves to MRI machines.

-Labor costs at hospitals jumped to $839 billion in 2023.
-That’s a $42.5 billion increase since 2021.
+Labor costs now account for 56% of total hospital expenses.
+That’s a significant increase driven by workforce shortages and rising wages.
 Drug expenses hit $115 billion last year, driven partly by new medications launching with median prices around $300,000 annually.
 When hospitals face 301 drug shortages per quarter on average, prices get pushed even higher.

 Here’s what really gets patients frustrated: commercial health insurers denied 55.7% more claims in 2023 compared to previous years.
 Medicare pays hospitals only 82 cents for every dollar of actual care costs.
 These reimbursement shortfalls get passed along to patients through higher deductibles and co-pays.